mui/mui-x/docs/data/data-grid/api-object/api-object.md

 ```

 :::warning
-The API object will be populated by the various plugins of the grid during the 1st render of our component.
+The API object will be populated by the various plugins of the grid during the first render of the component.
 If you try to use it in the 1st render of your component, it will crash since all methods are not registered yet.
 :::